pnlbwh/CNN-Diffusion-MRIBrain-Segmentation/docs/README.md

     axial-traindata-dwi.npy

 Similarly, mask data are appended to files with `-mask.npy` suffix.
-The above `*.npy` files are saved in the directory of the first b0 image in `b0_list.txt`.
+The above `*.npy` files are saved in the directory of the first b0 image given in `b0_list.txt`.

 ### 4. Deep learning